Skip to main content

 How are rooms allocated?

-Accommodation for new students is allocated on a first-come, first-served basis once the student’s place has been confirmed by the Magdalene Academic Office (please note that being confirmed by the Magdalene Academic Office is different from being accepted by the Graduate Admissions Office).
+New students are allocated accommodation on a first-come, first-served basis once their place has been confirmed by the Magdalene Academic Office.
+This confirmation is separate from acceptance by the Graduate Admissions Office.

-Continuing students going into their second, third, and fourth years of study may be able to secure a room for the following year through the MCR ballot.
-This is run by the Accommodation Coordinator, with involvement from the MCR committee, to ensure everyone has a fair chance of securing a room.
+Continuing students entering their second, third, or fourth years may secure a room through the MCR ballot.
+This process is managed by the Accommodation Coordinator, with input from the MCR committee, to ensure a fair allocation.

 Will I be living with undergraduate students?